peterconsuegra/multiple_files_by_pete/README.md

 # Ruby On Rails multiple files by Pete

-An agile way to implement multiple files uploads in Ruby On Rails scaffold without the need to create additional tables
+An agile way to implement multiple files uploads in a Ruby On Rails scaffold without the need to create additional tables

 ## Installation